kvertacnik/Practical_Bioinformatics_Workshop/1_command_line.md

 The grep format is `grep [OPTIONS] "search_word" file_to_search` <br>
 The search_word must be in quotes and is case-sensitive.

-**_Task:_** We want to know how many "ERROR" events are in log.txt.
+**_Task:_** We want to know how many ERROR events are in log.txt.
 We can:
-1. Print every line with the word "ERROR" `grep "ERROR" log.txt` <br>
+1. Print every line with the word "ERROR" `grep "ERROR" log.txt`
-2. Count the number of lines with the word "ERROR" `grep -c "ERROR" log_file.txt` <br>
+2. Count the number of lines with the word "ERROR" `grep -c "ERROR" log_file.txt`

 ### Find and replace text with `sed`
 `sed` can edit text within a file.
 One common use of sed is find and replace.

-The sed find and replace format is `sed 's/search_word/replace_word/g' file` <br>
+To replace all occurrences of a word, the sed find and replace format is <br>
+`sed 's/search_word/replace_word/g' file` <br>

-Unlike grep, search_word is not in quotes but it is still case-sensitive.
-However, the command `'s/search_word/replace_word/g'` must be in quotes.
+Unlike grep, search_word is not in quotes but it is still case-sensitive, however, 's/search_word/replace_word/g' must be in quotes.

 **_Task:_** Replace all occurrences of the word "ERROR" with the word "check".